-According to the U.S. Department of Health and Human Services, over half of people who turned 65 between 2015 and 2019 will need long-term care (LTC) services at some point in their lives.5 The harsh reality is that LTC comes at a hefty price.
-According to Genworth's Cost of Care Survey, the 2020 national median cost of long-term care in an assisted living facility is $51,600 annually.
-A private room in a nursing home is $105,850 annually.
+According to the Administration for Community Living (ACL), 70 percent of people turning 65 after 2020 will need long-term care (LTC) services at some point in their lives.5 The harsh reality is that LTC comes at a hefty price.
+According to Genworth's Cost of Care Survey, the 2021 national median cost of long-term care in an assisted living facility is $54,000 annually.
+A private room in a nursing home is $108,405 annually.

 LTC is for people who need daily living assistance and/or skilled medical care for chronic illnesses such as memory loss.
 The main types of long-term care facilities are assisted living centers and nursing homes.
 LTC is also integrated with residency in select retirement communities.

 You can purchase long-term care insurance through a private insurance carrier such as Mutual of Omaha or The Hartford.
 Many of the services covered by LTC insurance plans are not covered by private medical insurance, Medicare, or Medicaid.
 For example, Medicare doesn't cover LTC (also called custodial care) if that’s the only care you need.

 To learn more about LTC insurance, watch the video below.
 Our editor-in-chief, Jeff Hoyt, explains everything you need to know.

 When shopping for auto insurance for seniors, it's essential to explore all of your options.
 Many older adults make a costly mistake by staying with the same auto insurance company for decades.
 Shopping around provides mature drivers the opportunity to find the best policy that meets their needs at a competitive rate.